Filing a Trademark Application in Canada: Characteristics of the Canadian Trademark Law

 9. Registration Procedure

-The examination of the tradmark is generally carried out within a time frame of 4 to 8 months after filing the application.
+The examination of the trademark is generally carried out within a time frame of 4 to 8 months after filing the application.
 The total registration process can typically be completed within a time frame of 18 to 24 months from filing the application.

 After the publication of the registration third parties can file oppositions against the registered trademark.